-- 1. Prior to providing the LRSC community with any information about a missing student, the Director of College Relations shall consult with law enforcement to ensure that communications do not hinder the investigation. - 2.
-All communication with the general public regarding missing students will be handled by law enforcement authorities.
+- Prior to providing the LRSC community with any information about a missing student, the Director of Public Affairs shall consult with law enforcement to ensure that communications do not hinder the investigation. - 2.
+All communication with the general public regarding missing students will be handled by law enforcement authorities, who shall consult with the Director of Public Affairs.